Myn Donos (human male from Corellia)

 Reid laughed and threw the next snowball.
 It missed but Ihna had already crouched down and was making a snowball of her own.
 Even before she managed to throw it the whole class was engaged in a snowball fight.

-Myn shook his head in disdain, turned his back at his classmates and continued setting up his tent.
+Myn shook his head in exasperation, turned away from his classmates and continued setting up his tent.
 He ignored a few near misses, shoved his sleeping bag into the tent and put a few finishing touches on his camp.
 When he was satisfied he grabbed his backpack, pulled a thermos bottle from its depths, took a swig of tea and stowed the backpack in his tent, too.

 His teacher approached him.
 "You're ready, Donos?"